IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

     ..
   }

-The example demostates that it is possible to filter the target object together with all the relevant information (stream, sensor, platform, observable property) in one GraphQL query.
+The example demonstrates that it is possible to filter the target object together with all the relevant information (stream, sensor, platform, observable property) in one GraphQL query.

 Searching stream observations
 ------------------------